Anti-discrimination policy

 - Creating a safe working environment where we treat each other with respect, there is room for constructive consultation, and undesirable behavior in any form is prevented and addressed;

-- Establishing, evaluating, and adjusting this anti-discrimination policy and informing you about it, including via the Staff Handbook and https://www.jex.nl/antidiscriminatie.
+- To establish, evaluate, and update this anti-discrimination policy and keep you informed about it, including through the Employee Handbook and jex

 - Helping you recognize discrimination and discriminatory requests, including through the SEU training course for intermediaries and the NBBU Guide to objective recruitment and selection.